“On Looking and Reading” from Early Days: Indigenous Art from the McMichael

-The Anishinaabe artist and scholar Bonnie Devine won the 2024 Galeries Ontario Galleries (GOG) Award for Curatorial Writing for her lead essay, “On Looking and Reading,” in our landmark publication Early Days: Indigenous Art at the McMichael.
+The Anishinaabe artist and scholar Bonnie Devine won the 2024 Galeries Ontario Galleries (GOG) Award for Curatorial Writing for her lead essay, “On Looking and Reading,” in our landmark publication Early Days: Indigenous Art from the McMichael.
 Devine was the book’s co-editor, overseeing the project by assigning essays on our holdings to some sixty Indigenous authors.
 The result is a monumental testament to the power of Indigenous vision and voices.
 The following is an excerpt from her text:

 Bonnie DevineThe process of looking at art is complicated.
 Because you don’t only look at art, you read it.
 And you don’t read it the same way you read a book.
 There is no standard alphabet or grammar.
 There is no page one.
 That is its beauty, of course, and its magic.